epsentosa/excellauto/README.md

-# excellauto
+# Worksheet Automation running on CLI

 For Personal Automation, could not attach real excel due to Company Courtesy

-Feel Free to ask on function in utils.py
+Feel free to ask on function in utils.py